-In contrast to high temperature corrosion occurring in gaseous environment covered in ISO 21608 and ISO 13573, this International Standard focuses on high temperature corrosion occurring on materials that are in direct contact with molten corrosive substances.
+In contrast to high temperature corrosion occurring in gaseous environment covered in ISO 21608 and ISO 13573, this International Standard focuses on high temperature corrosion occurring on materials that are in direct contact with molten corrosive substances or solid corrosive substances.

-The present document considers the case of a metallic material immersed completely in a corrosive substance that either melts during high temperature exposure or that is liquid throughout the experiment.
+The present document considers the case of a metallic material covered with a corrosive deposit that itself can remain in the solid state or melt during the high temperature exposure.

-The closely-related condition involving exposure in a compacted powder is described in ISO 17248:-1) and that involving application of a surface deposit of salt, ash, or other substances in ISO 17224:-1).
+The closely-related condition involving exposure in a compacted powder is described in ISO 17248:-1) and that involving immersion in a molten salt or other liquid in ISO 17245:-1).

-Corrosion of metals and alloys - Test method for high temperature corrosion testing of metallic materials by immersing in molten salt or other liquids under static conditions
+Corrosion of metals and alloys - Test method for high temperature corrosion testing of metallic materials by application of a deposit of salt, ash, or other substances